|Support||Email, Live Chat, Forum, Video Tutorials & Knowledge Base|

 Once you figure out Collections, I think they work well – but I’ve had readers write in specifically mentioning Shopify’s categorization as an issue, especially compared to Volusion which tends to focus more on inventory features.

 The Shopify Dashboard is not super-intuitive until you realize that it’s set up as an eCommerce business view – not as an online store view.
 Your store management is one level down as a channel (see video below).

-It’s not a huge con – but other solutions like BigCommerce are a bit more straightforward with their “user experience.”
+It’s not a huge con – but other solutions are a bit more straightforward with their “user experience.”
 This con is much improved though with the release of Shopify 2 (as seen in the initial setup video below) – but is still there.